Korchy/blender-timeme/README.md

 Check this option if you want to add time of cancelled renderings to the "RENDER TIME" category.

 ### Version history

+1.3.0.
+- Added the "Pause - Resume" option

 1.2.0.
 - Ported to Blender 2.80.
 Version for 2.7x frozen.